 Perhaps this can be part of ‘Known asset’, however it deserves a special mention as a program provides the opportunity to build ongoing and more meaningful relationship with members.

 If an asset is important to your business, a loyalty and rewards program has the potential to deliver accordingly.

 There is always another side to an asset, being the investment to make it valuable and the potential liability if accrued rewards/points are part of the program.

 So long there is an positive difference between asset and liability, then a loyalty and rewards program provides the potential to be a vital value generator for a business.

 The rational validation through asset realisation to invest in a program or revitalise an existing program has been covered.

 The reality of making it happen so that it delivers the benefits of a ‘Valuable Asset’ requires a focus on objectives, leadership alignment and brilliant execution.

 Two proven methodologies

-Two proven frameworks to guide you through the building of a new program or reviewing and revitalizing the value and viability of an existing program are available for you to download.
+A proven framework to guide you through the building of a new program or reviewing and revitalizing the value and viability of an existing program is available for you to download.

 Have a happy loyalty day!